-Fujikura Ventus Blue 5 vs. 6: A Comparison
+Fujikura Ventus Blue 5 vs. 6: The Ultimate Comparison

 The Fujikura Ventus Blue series is a testament to the golf shaft technology’s massive improvement.